Young woman playing with black cat

 Reaching a divorce financial settlement

-Even if you have kept your finances separate during your marriage or civil partnership, you will still need to reach a formal financial settlement when you divorce.
+Even if you have kept your finances separate during your marriage or civil partnership, you will still need to reach a formal financial settlement after you divorce.
 We are here to help you handle the division of assets including property and pensions as successfully as possible.

 It is not absolutely necessary to reach an agreement.
 However, if you do not reach an agreement, this means your spouse or partner could try and make a financial claim against you in the future.
-We always recommend that you reach an agreement and have a Consent Order in place, even if you don't share assets like pensions or savings.
+We always recommend that you reach an agreement and have a consent order in place, even if you don't share assets like pensions or savings.

 Why does the law make me get a divorce financial settlement?

 While some married couples or civil partners earn the same income and contribute equally to household expenses, that isn't always the case.
-For example, if one partner has stayed at home to raise the children, they will have contributed less in a financial sense, but will still deserve to share a portion of the assets of the marriage.
-For this reason, it's important to agree a financial settlement and have it recorded in a Consent Order.
+For example, if one partner has stayed at home to raise the children, they will have contributed less in a financial sense but will still deserve to share a portion of the assets of the marriage.
+For this reason, it's important to agree a financial settlement and have it recorded in a consent order.

-Do I need a Consent Order if our settlement is amicable?
+Do I need a consent order if our settlement is amicable?

 What if we can't agree a divorce financial settlement?

-In cases where you and your spouse or civil partner can't agree on a fair division of assets or arrangements for continued financial support, our expert lawyers will suggest mediation, to help you agree a deal.
+In cases where you and your spouse or civil partner can't agree on a fair division of assets or arrangements for continued financial support, our expert lawyers will suggest mediation to help you agree a deal.
 Where this still doesn't lead to a divorce financial settlement being agreed, you will have to apply to the court to put a settlement in place, which involves assessing factors such as:

 • Your respective ages